saltyrtc/saltyrtc-meta/Protocol.md

 MUST send this message to the server.
 The client MUST set the *your_cookie* field to the cookie the server has used in the nonce of the 'server-hello' message.
-It SHALL also set the *subprotocols* field to the exact same Array of subprotocol strings it has provided to the WebSocket client implementation for subprotocol negotiation.
+It SHALL also set the *subprotocols* field to the exact same `Array` of subprotocol strings it has provided to the WebSocket client implementation for subprotocol negotiation.

 When the server receives a 'client-hello' message, it MUST check that the cookie provided in the *your_cookie* field contains the cookie the server has used in its previous messages to that client.
-The server SHALL go through both the client's Array of subprotocols provided in the *subprotocols* field and the server's Array of subprotocols it has provided to the WebSocket server implementation for subprotocol negotiation.
-The first common subprotocol found that is present in both Arrays MUST be equal to the initially negotiated subprotocol.
+The server SHALL go through both the client's `Array` of subprotocols provided in the *subprotocols* field and the server's `Array` of subprotocols it has provided to the WebSocket server implementation for subprotocol negotiation.
+The first common subprotocol found that is present in both `Array`s MUST be equal to the initially negotiated subprotocol.

 The message SHALL be NaCl public-key encrypted by the server's session key pair (public key sent in 'server-hello') and the client's